valmartnz/A-Cool-Tile-Game/.github/pull_request_template.md

 **Code formatting**

-Try to keep it consitant.
+Try to keep it consitant to what is seen in main.